RobBowman/robbowman.github.io/_posts/2022-12-13-auto-publishing-azure-functions-into-apim.md

+---
+title: Auto Publishing Azure Functions into Apim
+category: Azure
+tags:
+    - Azure
+    - APIM
+---
-# Automatically Publishing Azure Functions into Apim
+# Automatically Publishing Azure Functions into APIM

 ## Acknowledgement
 I'd like to start by saying I was able to find answers to several problem in an excellent [blog post](https://devkimchi.com/2022/03/02/publishing-openapi-doc-from-azfunc-to-apim-within-cicd-pipeline/) from Justin Yoo.